-It is only of late years that any but the most Scanty scanty means have existed for enabling persons lately, of to judge of the general condition of Lunatics, judging of and more especially of that large class of suf- LunaticPoor. ferers, the Lunatic Poor.
-According to the returns Parliamenlaid before Parliament in 1807, and referred to in tary inquiry the report of the "Select Committee appointed to 1807. inquire into the state of the Criminal and Pauper Lunatics" (the correctness of which returns are, however, disputed by the Committee) there appeared, at that time, to be 1765 pauper lunatics in workhouses and other places, and 483 in private custody; making a total only of 2248 lunatic poor in England.
+It is only of late years that any but the most Scanty scanty means have existed for enabling persons means, until to judge of the general condition of Lunatics, judging of and more especially of that large class of suf- Lunatic Poor. ferers, the Lunatic Poor.
+According to the returns Parliamenlaid before Parliament in 1807, and referred to in tary inquiry and Returns, the report of the "Select Committee appointed to 1807. inquire into the state of the Criminal and Pauper Lunatics" (the correctness of which returns are, however, disputed by the Committee) there appeared, at that time, to be 1765 pauper lunatics in workhouses and other places, and 483 in private custody; making a total only of 2248 lunatic poor in England.
 These numbers were manifestly incorrect, being far below the actual number of patients then existing in this country.
-It was ascertained, by Sir Andrew Halliday, even within two months after the date of the return, that in Norfolk there were 112 instead of 42, as set forth in the return; and the numbers lums receivillustration.
+It was ascertained, by Sir Andrew Halliday, even within two months after the date of the return, that in Norfolk there were 112 instead of 42, as set forth in the return; and the numbers became gradually better known, partly owing to individual inquiries, until the year 1827, when the ascertained number of Pauper Lunatics exceeded 9,000; whilst on the 1st day of January, 1847, the number returned was 18,814; which we are satisfied from our own observations is considerably below the actual amount.